corrode/corrode.github.io/content/blog/prototyping/index.md

 Use that to your advantage: during the prototype phase, try to keep the code as simple as possible; you can always optimize later.

-I gave a talk titled ["The Four Horsemen of Bad Rust Code"](https://github.com/corrode/four-horsemen-talk) where I mentioned that premature optimization is one of the worst things you can do in Rust.
+I gave a talk titled ["The Four Horsemen of Bad Rust Code"](https://github.com/corrode/four-horsemen-talk) where I argue that premature optimization is one of the biggest sins in Rust.

 Especially experienced developers coming from C or C++ might be tempted to optimize too early.

-While prototyping, this can obfuscate simpler designs and make refactoring harder later on.
+Rust makes code perform well by default - you get memory safety at virtually zero runtime cost.
+When developers try to optimize too early, they often fight the borrow checker by using complex lifetime annotations and intricate reference patterns in pursuit of better performance.
+This leads to harder-to-maintain code that may not actually run faster.

 Resist the urge to optimize too early.
 You will thank yourself later. [^1]